felipeagferreira/ML-packages-for-model-production/Loan-Prediction/SOLUTION.md

 1. Project Overview
-This projects is based on building a productive Loan Default Prediction model to predict loan repayment.
+This project is based on building a productive Loan Default Prediction model to predict loan repayment.
 The goal is to develop a robust model pipeline that can do a fast model comparison analysis in a reproducible and scalable way.
 The data used for this project is a bank loan dataset which can be loaded from the following page of Kaggle platform https://www.kaggle.com/datasets/udaymalviya/bank-loan-data?select=loan_data.csv.